laacz/nordpool/readme.md

-# Nordpool spot prices for Latvia
+# Nordpool spot prices for Latvia, Lithuania, and Estonia

-This repository contains a script that downloads Nordpool spot prices for Latvia and saves them in a sqlite3 database.
+This repository contains a script that downloads Nordpool spot prices for Latvia, Lithuania, and Estonia and saves them in a sqlite3 database.
 After each update it generates static HTML and CSV files with the latest data.

 ```bash
 # build new binary as ./nordpool